-Due to the size of the Project, a Stormwater Pollution Prevention Plan ("SWPPP") would be required.
+Depending on local requirements, a Stormwater Pollution Prevention Plan ("SWPPP") may be required.
 Additionally, BMPs such as soil erosion and sediment control measures would be utilized during construction to minimize the potential for increased runoff and siltation.
 WHPAs should not be affected from the implementation of the Project.